-The name on the latter blob must be unique.
+The name on the second devicetree blob mentioned above must be unique.
 Xilinx has adopted a convention using the base address for the peripheral computed by the Vivado tools during system generation as a guarantee.
 The value of the reg member must be the base address for the peripheral and the number of byte addresses in the corresponding address segment for the IP.
 Both of these are visible in the Vivado IP integrator Address Editor.